inkVerb/VIP/601/Lesson-07.md

 ## Data Duplicator Tool
 - `dd` Disk/Data/Device Duplicator: copies raw data
-  - The `if=` input source almost always must be in `/dev/` folder
+  - The `if=` input source almost always must be in `/dev/` folder or an `.img` file
-  - Only duplicates raw data
+  - Only duplicates raw data, it does not understand filesystems, directories, or mount points
+  - Only works with `/dev/` devices and/or `.img` files, [not directories nor mount points](https://unix.stackexchange.com/a/659102/315069); directories can be done, [but it is complicated](https://askubuntu.com/a/909144/880404)
   - This command is useful for low-level copies such as: backing up low-level system data like an MBR, creating empty files for swap or NBD serving, overwriting a disk, copying a damaged partition for later recovery, or even copying an entire partition table or physical drive, etc
 - `dd` is a copy process that copies direct data
 - It skips some of the file system interaction